Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2018-01-02-data-preprocessing.md

 mathjax: true
 ---

-In this report, I will need   to   do   some   data   preprocessing and   then   get   some   basic information   about   the   dataset, [New   York   Citi   Bike   Trip   Histories](https://www.citibikenyc.com/system-data),    via   tools.
+In this report, I will   do   some   data   preprocessing and   then   get   some   basic information   about   the   dataset, [New   York   Citi   Bike   Trip   Histories](https://www.citibikenyc.com/system-data),    via   tools.

 <!--more-->